neos/doctools/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 was concealed so far is, how these accounts are created or what is exactly meant by the word "account".
 First of all let's define what accounts are in FLOW3 and how they are used for authentication.
-Following the OASIS CIQ V3.0 [#]_ specification, an account used for authentication is separated from an user or more general a party.
+Following the OASIS CIQ V3.0 [#]_ specification, an account used for authentication is separated from a user or more general a party.
 The advantage of this separation is the possibility of one user having more than one account.
-E.g. an user could have an account for the ``UsernamePassword`` provider and one account connected to a LDAP authentication provider.
+E.g. a user could have an account for the ``UsernamePassword`` provider and one account connected to an LDAP authentication provider.
 Another scenario would be to have different accounts for different parts of your FLOW3 application.
 Read the next section :ref:`Advanced authentication configuration` to see how this can be accomplished.